-- College segregated the waste from college, canteen, and hostels and treated in a scientific manner. - Separate storage provisions are done for metal and plastics in college. - ❖ Biodegradable wastes are treated in a biogas plant installed in the hostel. - Vermi compost plant is working well in the campus. - Laboratory waste are well treated and connected to as separate pit - E-wastes are collected and stored separately in the college
+- ❖ College segregated the waste from college, canteen, and hostels and treated in a scientific manner. - Separate storage provisions are done for metal and plastics in college. - ❖ Biodegradable wastes are treated in a biogas plant installed in the hostel. - ❖ Vermi compost plant is working well in the campus. - ❖ Laboratory waste are well treated and connected to as separate pit - ❖ E-wastes are being collected by AL Ameen Industries, Vazhakulam as the institution signed MoU with them.